Save money and improve performance by carefully managing your time-series data

 Data lifecycle management

-Managing data at scale is a complex task, particularly when you don't know what to expect with regards to long-term cost and performance.
+Managing data at scale is a complex task, particularly when you don't know what to expect with regard to long-term cost and performance.
 Finding a database that can help you build a complete solution to manage the data that matters most can certainly be challenging.
+Any solution, whether SQL or NoSQL, needs to effectively provide tooling to manage each phase of the lifecycle.

-- Ingest and store data efficiently.
+Ingest and store data efficiently.
 When it comes to time-series data, storing data as quickly as you can and as efficiently as possible is key to success.
 Not all databases can effectively give you both.

-- Query recent data regularly.
+Query recent data regularly.
 Once your data is stored, you need to query it efficiently to satisfy the business requirements of your application or monitoring solution.
 All database technologies have some form of a query planner that translates your query into “instructions”: fetch the data, aggregate it, and return it in the form requested.
 And regardless of technology, queries always work best when the data you’re working with fits into fast, physical memory.

-- Create aggregated historical rollups.
-As you ingest more and more time-series data, it’s common to want to analyze your data over longer - and longer - ranges of time (e.g., to assess trends, plan future resource needs, etc.).
-In most cases, this becomes untenable as raw data increases in cardinality and size, because a query may need to process tens or hundreds of millions of rows.
+Create aggregated historical rollups.
+As you ingest more and more time-series data, it’s common to want to analyze your data over longer—and longer—ranges of time (e.g., to assess trends, plan future resource needs, etc.).
+In most cases, this becomes untenable as raw data increases in cardinality and size because a query may need to process tens or hundreds of millions of rows.

-- Archive/data tier older raw data.
+Archive/data tier older raw data.
 One of the hardest parts of managing massive amounts of data is knowing how to save costs as time goes by without sacrificing the performance of near-time data or access to historical data.
 Typically, you can accomplish this with data storage tiering and possibly physically archiving raw data for some period of time (even if it's not immediately accessible at query time).

-- Drop raw data after some predefined interval passes.
+Drop raw data after some predefined interval passes.
 Sooner or later, data in its raw form becomes less and less valuable to look at in the context of what's happening today.
 It also slows down queries and increases storage costs.
 Eventually, you need an effective way to drop the raw data from your database.
 Once again, not all databases are created equal for such an essential task.

 It’s about time: time-series data management

-Data lifecycle management is even more important, and more difficult when it comes to time-series data.
+Data lifecycle management is even more important and more difficult when it comes to time-series data.

 Time-series data is a sequence of data points collected over time intervals, giving us the ability to track changes over time.
 Time-series data can track changes over milliseconds, days, or even years.
 As we’ve discussed before, time-series data has widespread applicability in many problem domains and industries.
-In all these applications, time is a primary axis on which data is stored.
+In all these applications, time is the primary axis on which data is stored.

 Time-series data has a way of overwhelming you quickly.
-When it comes to the first two aspects of managing your time-series data (creating and querying raw data), we've shown often that TimescaleDB excels at ingesting data quickly and providing the features to query raw data efficiently.
-(See our benchmarks for reference: TimescaleDB vs. Amazon Timestream: 6000x higher inserts, 5-175x faster queries, 150x-220x cheaper;TimescaleDB vs. InfluxDB: Purpose-built differently for time-series data; TimescaleDB vs. MongoDB: 260% higher insert performance, up to 54x faster queries, and simpler implementation).
+When it comes to the first two aspects of managing your time-series data (creating and querying raw data), we've often shown that TimescaleDB excels at ingesting data quickly and providing the features to query raw data efficiently.

 Thus, in order to maintain efficient query performance and keep tight control over costs, you need a time-series database with complete data management capabilities.